AAFC-BICoE/dina-py/README.md

 ## Current Features

-* JSON-API serializer and deserializer with Marshmallow JSON-API (schemas.py, currently only PersonSchema)
+* JSON-API serializer and deserializer with Marshmallow JSON-API
 * GET request for a Person (PersonAPI)

 ## Installation Instructions